rekihattori/awesome-programmers/README.md

 - [Dave Thomas](https://en.wikipedia.org/wiki/Dave_Thomas_(programmer)): The co-author of software development book [The Pragmatic Programmer](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer), the co-author of many books in the "Pragmatic Bookshelf" series, and the co-author of "Programming Ruby".
 - [Robert Cecil Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin): The author software development technique book "Clean Code: A Handbook of Agile Software Craftsmanship".
 - [Scott Meyers](https://en.wikipedia.org/wiki/Scott_Meyers): The author of book series "Effective C++".
-- [Martin Fowler](https://en.wikipedia.org/wiki/Martin_Fowler): The co-author of book that popularized agile software development "Refactoring: Improving the Design of Existing Code"
+- [Martin Fowler](https://en.wikipedia.org/wiki/Martin_Fowler): The co-author along with Kent Beck of the book that popularized agile software development "Refactoring: Improving the Design of Existing Code" and co-author of the "Manifesto for Agile Software Development".
+- [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck): The co-author of the "Manifesto for Agile Software Development" and "Extreme Programming Explained"
 - [Glenford J. Myers](https://en.wikipedia.org/wiki/Glenford_Myers): The author of several computer science textbooks including "The Art of Software Testing", "Software reliability" and "Composite/structured design".

 ## Miscellaneous